 A. The Foodbank does not serve clients directly.
-Rather, we provide free and very low cost food to more than 220 food pantries and other agencies and programs serving individuals and families struggling with hunger.
-These agencies and programs combined feed approximately 100,000 individuals a year, and 1 in every 5 of these clients is a child.
-The agencies served by the Foodbank are scattered throughout a 14-county area in Eastern Illinois covering just over 8,000 square miles.
+Rather, we provide free and very low cost food to more than 160 food pantries and other agencies and programs serving individuals and families struggling with hunger.
+These agencies and programs combined feed approximately 120,000 individuals a year, and 1 in every 3 of these clients is a child.
+The agencies served by the Foodbank are scattered throughout an 18-county area in Eastern Illinois covering just over 14,500 square miles.
 Many of the people who rely on the agencies the Foodbank serves are making choices between paying for food and paying for housing, medication, or fuel.
 These people could be your friends, relatives, and/or neighbors.

 Q. How much food does the Foodbank provide each year?

 A. As need has risen, the Foodbank’s food output has risen accordingly.
-In the past year, the Eastern Illinois Foodbank provided 7.3 million pounds of food and grocery product to local families – 1.5 million of which was fresh produce.
+In the past year, the Eastern Illinois Foodbank provided 10.7 million pounds of food and grocery product to local families – 2 million of which was fresh produce.
 At the same time, large-scale bulk food donations to foodbanks around the country have steadily declined.
 This means that it has become much more expensive for the Eastern Illinois Foodbank to operate because it has to purchase more and more of its food.
 View our latest annual report for more details.

 Q. Where does the food come from?

 A. The Foodbank is an affiliate member of Feeding America.
 With its national network of food banks numbering over 200, Feeding America is the largest domestic hunger relief organization.
 Through this network, the Eastern Illinois Foodbank is able to leverage partnerships to acquire donated and very low-cost food from manufacturers, retailers, and distributors.
-In 2012, approximately 34% of food acquired by the Eastern Illinois Foodbank was donated, compared with over 72% in 2008.
-Much of the rest of our food is acquired through government programs, like USDA commodity items set aside through the Farm Bill, or through purchases of product in bulk.
+View our latest annual report for more details.

 Q. What is the best way to support the Eastern Illinois Foodbank?